otsaloma/docsets/README.md

 [Dash]: https://kapeli.com/docsets
 [helm-dash]: https://github.com/areina/helm-dash

-To generate these docsets, you'll need Wget, Python 3, Requests and Beautiful Soup 4 (bs4).
-To generate a docset, e.g. Python, run `./build.sh Python.docset`; to generate all docsets, run `./build.sh *.docset`.
+To generate a docset, e.g. Python, run the following commands.

+    ./download.sh Python.docset
+    ./index.sh Python.docset

+To generate all docsets, use `*.docset` as argument to the above.